 It has been well-established that substance use disorders (SUD) and mental illness have significant overlap.
 This is particularly relevant to the current opioid crisis.
 A large retrospective cohort study indicates that 87% of individuals with an opioid use disorder (OUD) in Ontario are diagnosed with a mental health disorder (19).
-Further studies have compared patients with OUD to patients with alcohol substance abuse or no diagnosis and have found that opioid groups have higher rates of mental health conditions including bipolar disorder, as well as their respective consequences.
+Further, studies have compared patients with OUD to patients with alcohol substance abuse or no diagnosis and have found that opioid groups have higher rates of mental health conditions including bipolar disorder, as well as their respective consequences.
 (20).
 Over half of all opioids prescribed in America are prescribed for the 16% of the population that has a mental health disorder (21).

-Traditionally the treatment options for mental illness and SUD have been separate entities, which is often referred to as a parallel treatment approach.
-However, there is strong evidence to support an integrated treatment (IT) approach for treatment of these comorbidities.
-Integrated treatment is defined as the combination of mental health and SUD treatments and supports provided under the same care team to deliver consistent explanations and prescribing practices, while preventing contradictory messaging (22).
-In this same way, we recommend the integration of mental health services alongside addiction resources.
-A large body of evidence has emerged supporting the IT approach.
+Traditionally the treatment options for mental illness and SUD have been separate entities, referred to as a parallel treatment approach.
+However, there is strong evidence to support an integrated treatment (IT) approach for these comorbidities.
 Patients receiving IT have decreased rates of hospitalizations, decreased days of psychiatric hospitalization and decreased incidences of arrests when compared to parallel treatment (71).
-Further studies have shown that an IT approach results in patients accessing more care, higher rates of self-reported abstinence from drug use and reduced crime rates in the treatment population (72, 73).
+Further, studies have shown that an IT approach results in patients accessing more care, higher rates of self-reported abstinence from drug use and reduced crime rates in the treatment population (72, 73).

 Despite this support for an IT approach, there is scarce work on how such an approach would be implemented.
 One option that is well-supported by current evidence is to incorporate addiction services into primary care, specifically in community health centres (74).
 Primary care offers an opportunity to fill the gap in addiction treatment and offer underutilized treatment options to patients with opioid use disorder.
-Integrating screening services for SUD into primary care is seen as an important step because it will help identify the patients that could benefit from IT (20).
+Integrating screening services for SUD into primary care is an important step because it will help identify the patients that could benefit from IT (20).
 This approach has been demonstrated by a 2007 policy in Quebec that required primary healthcare clinics to provide addiction services that included screening, brief interventions and referral (SBIR) (75).
 However, a 2013 qualitative analysis of this policy highlighted some potential barriers to integrating SBIR into primary care, including staff resistance to change, and a lack of a systematic approach to screening or a formal procedure for referrals (75).
 Fortunately, these barriers are amenable to policies and procedures at the institutional level that can streamline these processes.
-Given the significant potential impact of the IT approach, the Canadian government should work to establish policies to more successfully implement the IT approach to primary care.
+Given the significant potential impact of the IT approach, the Canadian government should work to establish policies to more successfully implement the IT approach in primary care.